zackhanni/soundslikesoma/_services/05-music-video-production.md

 Additional Options

 - Lyrics At The Bottom Of The Video
-- Additional Traval location And Setup
+- Additional Travel location And Setup
 - Prop Money Rental
 - Drone Shots
 - Dancers, Actors